 Expert advice for Pitavastatin

 - In general, Pitavastatin is safe.
-It may cause diarrhoea, gas, heartburn or an upset stomach.
-If any of these happen to you, take it with food (preferably half an hour after dinner).
+It may cause digestive problems like diarrhoea, gas.
+If any of these happen to you, take it with food.

 Frequently asked questions for Pitavastatin

 Q. What should I know about high cholesterol?

 Cholesterol is a type of fat present in your blood.
 Your total cholesterol is made up of LDL and HDL cholesterol.
 LDL cholesterol is called “bad” cholesterol as it can build up in the wall of your blood vessels and slow or obstruct blood flow to your heart, brain, and other organs.
 This can cause heart diseases and stroke.
 HDL cholesterol is called “good” cholesterol as it prevents the bad cholesterol from building up in the blood vessels.
 Triglycerides also are harmful fats found in your blood.